cosinekitty/astronomy/source/c/README.md

-**Returns:**  If successful, `status` holds `ASTRO_SUCCESS` and the other fields are valid as described above.
+**Returns:**  If successful, `status` holds `ASTRO_SUCCESS` and the other fields are valid as described in the function remarks.
 Otherwise `status` holds an error code and the other fields are undefined.